 Rental Excess Insurance

-In my dive into car rental excess insurance, I emphasised that for me, the Amex Platinum Charge was my go-to card for rentals further than 150km from my home.
+In my dive into car rental excess insurance, I emphasised that for me, the Amex Platinum Card was my go-to card for rentals further than 150km from my home.
 As a compulsive prestige renter, this isn’t always possible, however, it sure makes a huge difference after I step off a plane anywhere in the world.

-The complimentary insurance offered on the Platinum Charge card (personal and business varieties) is substantially more generous than any other credit card available in Australia.
+The complimentary insurance offered on the Platinum Card (personal and business varieties) is substantially more generous than any other credit card available in Australia.
 They will pay up to $125,000 for one accident or two claims per year.
 That’s roughly 20x more than the next closest complimentary insurance cover.
 Here are the key conditions from their PDS (read it yourself).

 - You can’t breach the agreement